SKashyap/BazelStudy/Packaging.md

 ## What would be your process to select the right solution?

 I would ideally ask these questions first:
+- Who are these packages for?
+The developers or for the software release ?
-- What is the deployment architecture of these N applications.
+- What is the deployment architecture of these N applications?
 Target deployment platform matters to our decision.
 - How each of the N applications consumes the shared library in question.
 - Do we have a set of libraries identified as a "Shared kernel" for all applications developed in this organization?
 - Understand the dependency between the N applications and the shared kernel.